hraoyama/decorules/README.md

 All rules and actions are specified through the __decorators on the class declaration__ and using the metaclass __HasRulesActions__ from the library.

 Enforcement of the rules is done by throwing exceptions (which can be developer specified) when a predicate function fails.

+The actions taken when a predicate fails are supplied by the user through functions taking the instance as argument.

 ## Installation